 The team at Student Horizons all wholeheartedly believe in the philosophy of learning by doing.
-Our crew of diversely educated, well traveled individuals can all draw on personal learnings gained from overseas travel experiences.
+Specialists in educational travel, our crew of diversely educated, well traveled individuals can all draw on personal learnings gained from overseas travel experiences.

 We aim to positively influence young people by developing their awareness of the wider world and helping them figure out their role within it.